derekbeaton/Marvel-Cinematic-Universe_Network/MCU_Network__Short_Desc.md

 # A network visualization and analysis of the actors in the Marvel Cinematic Universe (movies only).

+This is just a very truncated version of a comprehensive set of network analyses of the actors in the Marvel Cinematic Universe (MCU) movies.
+I hope to have a far more detailed write up soon which will include more information on how I gathered the data, created the networks, the statistical analyses I performed, and finally a bunch of conjectures about the future of MCU.

 ## Background

 On August 6th, 2015 at 12:48am I was watching the movie [The Hurt Locker](http://www.imdb.com/title/tt0887912/).
 I only know the exact date and time because I wrote myself a fairly incoherent email with the subject "MCU stats" and in the body "Graph theory , ca, so many possible exsmples.".
 I had almost fallen asleep when I had noticed and then mumble-fully said to myself (which prompted my email): "Oh, that's [Alrdich Killian](http://marvelcinematicuniverse.wikia.com/wiki/Aldrich_Killian) and [Falcon](http://marvelcinematicuniverse.wikia.com/wiki/Falcon)."
 A few minutes later: "OH AND THAT'S [HAWKEYE](http://marvelcinematicuniverse.wikia.com/wiki/Hawkeye)!".
 Three actors in Marvel Cinematic Universe (MCU) all in The Hurt Locker seemed pretty neat to me (at the time it was only these three but it is now actually four: [Hope Van Dyne, a.k.a., The Wasp](http://marvelcinematicuniverse.wikia.com/wiki/Hope_van_Dyne)).
 And that is what prompted my incoherent email and the following idea: I must understand the network structure of the actors in the MCU.